 What is the Library of Congress?

-The Library of Congress holds more than 167 million items in 470 different languages.
+The Library houses more than 167 million items in 470 different languages.
 That includes 38 million books, 3.6 million recordings, 14 million photographs, 5.5 million maps, 8.1 million pieces of sheet music, and 70 million manuscripts.

 The library was first established in 1800 by President John Adams.
 He wanted to build a collection of books ‘as may be necessary for the use of Congress’.
 The initial collection of books was in the Capitol building.

 In 1814 when the British invaded and burned down the building books and all.
 The library needed to be rebuilt.
-Thomas Jefferson agreed to sell his personal collection of books to refill the library’s collection.
+President Thomas Jefferson offered to sell his personal collection of books to refill the library’s collection.

 Why would you want to visit a library on vacation?